evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework-update.md

 can only be achieved through a complicated hack.

-This is due to the fact that responses are immediately written to the TCP sockets, and once written to the socket it's effecftively gone.
+This is due to the fact that responses are immediately written to the TCP sockets, and once written to the socket it's effectively gone.

 So to do things like gzipping responses, Express middleware authors needs to mock the response stream and intercept any bytes sent to it.
 This can be